 Ensure that you are managing your IP reputation well.
 Google & Hotmail have their postmaster tools which allow you to track the IP reputation.
 You must make sure that if you have allotted a shared IP pool, only clients with good mailing practices share the IP pool so that the mailing by one brand doesn't affect the other brand.

-If your content is irrelevant to the recipient, the recipient will likely engage negatively with the email even if you reach the inbox.
-Moreover, when you use too many images, links, and less text, your message appears to be spammy, which is a clear red flag for the spam filters.
+If your content is irrelevant to the recipient, the recipient will likely engage negatively with your email.
+Moreover, when you use too many images, links, and less text, your message appears spammy, which is a clear red flag for the spam filters.

 Also, most of the spam filters are AI-based.
 So if the content has had a history of hitting spam, even if you have changed the entire email headers, the chances of hitting the inbox are minimal.